How COST works

 COST funds pan-European, bottom-up networks of scientists and researchers across all science and technology fields.
 These networks, called 'COST Actions', promote international coordination of nationally-funded research.

 COST does not fund research itself, but provides support for networking activities carried out within COST Actions.
-COST Actions are bottom-up science and technology networks open to researchers and stakeholders, with a four-year duration and a minimum participation of five COST Countries.
+COST Actions are bottom-up science and technology networks open to researchers and stakeholders, with a four-year duration and a minimum participation of seven COST Countries.

 COST Actions are active through a range of networking tools, such as meetings, workshops, conferences, training schools, short-term scientific missions (STSMs) and dissemination activities.
 COST Actions are open to researchers from universities, public and private research institutions, as well as to NGOs, industry and SMEs.
 To learn more about participating in COST Actions, please visit the Participate page.